yjmd2222/automatic-attendance/README.md

 # Fake attendance script for you-know-what
 For educational purposes only

+# A message, mostly for myself
+It is complete (well, for windows 10/11 and none else because that's the only OS this script supports).
+What I have been doing since July 3 is not related to functionality; I was trying to improve code style and teach myself various techniques.
+But now it is becoming more 'coding to code' instead of 'adding necessary features.'
+I probably should not focus on this much because there are other things to learn.

+If anyone comes across an idea for a new, necessary feature, please let me know.

 ## Requirements
 Windows 10 or higher.
 If you want to use it as is, Windows 11 with default settings in Korean.